Campagnolo Bullet Ultra 50 Review

 As part of his “Do-It-All” Bike Project, Josh turns to what is, for many the first and best upgrade you can make on your bike, the wheels.
 Here is his choice, the Campagnolo Bullet Ultra.

-When I made the decision to run a Campagnolo groupset on the “Do-It-All” project bike, it meant the bike was going to need new wheels.
+The decision to run a Campagnolo groupset on the “Do-It-All” project bike meant new wheels.
 What I ended up arriving at was the Campagnolo Bullet Ultra 50mm.
 Now, before I go any further, I want to take a moment and address that first line.
-I said something similar in my article about the Campagnolo Athena groupset that we used, and it caused quite a stir in some discussion forums.
+I said something similar in my article about the Campagnolo Athena groupset that we used.
+It caused quite a stir in some discussion forums.

 The truth is that there are cases where it’s not that cut and dry.
-If you have a set of wheels from a wheel maker that offers Campagnolo freehubs, then it’s just a matter of switching out the freehub.
+If you have a set of wheels from a wheel maker that offers Campagnolo freehubs just switch out the freehub.
 In fact, in some cases, a really good way to go from a 10 speed Shimano drivetrain to an 11 speed drivetrain is to switch freehub bodies and run a Campagnolo groupset.

 In this case, though, the CAAD9 6 build came with entry level Shimano wheels, and there isn’t a Campagnolo compatible freehub available.
 If you really wanted to use a set of wheels in a situation like that, it’s still not impossible.
-There are conversion cassettes you could run that are compatible with a Campagnolo drivetrain but fit on a Shimano freehub body.
+There are conversion cassettes you could run.
+They are compatible with a Campagnolo drivetrain but fit on a Shimano freehub body.

 I simplified all of that conversation, though, by just saying you are going to need new wheels.
 I call that semantics, but not everyone agreed, and so I’m giving the longer explanation here.
 In this case, the wheels on the bike weren’t going to work.

-How many times have you read that wheels are the one upgrade you should make on a bike, that they are the one thing that really helps performance?
-The truth is that the reason wheels get called out a lot is because it is maybe the only upgrade on the bike that has the potential to make a serious dent in both aerodynamics and weight.
-Not counting your legs, they are what really make a difference in how fast your bike is, and aerodynamics and weight can both be addressed in one upgrade.
+How many times have you read that wheels are the one upgrade you should make on a bike?
+That they are the one thing that really helps performance?
+Wheels get called out a lot is because they can make a serious dent in both aerodynamics and weight.
 Not just incrementally, either.
 The right wheels can make a huge difference in both of those categories.
 Still, even though wheels put a check in both columns, you’ve got to decide which way you lean.
 And you’ve got to decide on the braking surface you want to live with.

 This isn’t a time trial project bike, though.
-This is a “Do It All” project and whatever wheels got put on it had to be able to handle riding across town pulling a little one in a trailer as well as climbing, and descending, with someone who probably does more braking than I should.
+This is a “Do It All” project.
+Whatever wheels got put on it had to be able to handle riding across town pulling a little one in a trailer, climbing, and descending, with someone who probably does more braking than I should.
 With all of these things floating around in my head, I searched far and wide.

 I knew right away I wanted clinchers.
-Tubulars are great, but I just don’t see the point in dealing with the hassle for wheels used all the time, and I hate having race day only gear.
+Tubulars are great but I just don’t see the point in dealing with the hassle for wheels used all the time.
+I also hate having race day only gear.
 I like to race what I train with and tubulars were out.
-I also knew I wanted an emphasis on aero, but they had to be light enough to handle climbing and strong enough to handle everyday riding.
+The wheels needed to have an aero focus while also being light enough to handle climbing and strong enough to handle everyday riding.
 I searched far and wide, but what I came back to was Campagnolo.

-The Bullet Ultra 50 is not a cheap wheel.
-You can find them online for about $1500, but they are a really fantastic value for what you get.
+Running roughly $1600 the Bullet Ultra 50 is not a cheap wheel.
+They are a really fantastic value for what you get.
 Some competitors might include the Zipp 303, the Mavic Cosmic Carbone 40c, the Enve 4.5, and the Reynolds Assault SLG.
 The Zipp 303 is heavier for a lower profile rim and more expensive.
 The Mavic Cosmic Carbone 40c is about the same weight, but it’s a shallower wheel, and it’s more expensive.
 The Enve 4.5 is a beautiful wheelset that’s a bit lighter, but it’s close to double the price.
 The only wheel that really represents competition to the Bullet Ultra 50 is the Reynolds Assault SLG.

-The Assault is a little bit lighter, 1475 grams vs 1590 for the Campagnolo, and is tubeless compatible.
-Campagnolo does offer a three year warranty vs the Reynolds two year warranty, and the Campagnolo is a deeper rim at 50mm vs the 41mm Reynolds, but the Reynolds is wider at 25mm vs 20.5 for the Campagnolo Bullet Ultra 50.
-In terms of the depth, many companies would tell you that it’s a better design, with similar aerodynamics, to use a shallower, wider rim profile.
-I don’t have a wind tunnel to compare the two, so you’ll have to decide which marketing rings as more true to you.
+The Assault is a little bit lighter, 1475 grams vs 1590 grams for the Campagnolo, and is tubeless compatible.
+Campagnolo offers an extra year on their warranty at three years.
+The Campagnolo is a deeper rim at 50mm vs the 41mm Reynolds, but the Reynolds is wider at 25mm vs 20.5 for the Campagnolo Bullet Ultra 50.
+Many companies would tell you that it’s a better design to use a shallower, wider, rim profile.
+I don’t have a wind tunnel to compare the two.
+So you’ll have to decide which marketing rings as more true to you.

 Ultimately, the differences between the Campagnolo Bullet Ultra 50mm and the Reynolds Assault SLG are not huge.
 For me, the winning feature for Campagnolo is the aluminum brake track on the Bullet Ultra 50.
 I’m writing this from Portland, Oregon where it rains 154 days of the year.
 I think that all of the reputable companies have managed to build a carbon clincher that’s not going to come apart from heat on a descent, but aluminum is still the best brake surface, and that’s especially true in the rain.
 Remember, this is the “Do It All” project bike, I’ve done hill repeats in the rain pulling a trailer with my boy in it.
 The last thing I want at a time like that is an issue with braking.